svinota/fjorton/README.md

     56,   # 56 is pushed to the stack
     67,   # 67 is pushed to the stack
     add   # `add()` is being called as `add(locals()['___stack___'])`
-    #     # here the function return the stack
+    #     # here the function returns the stack

 f() == [123]
 ```